• Engineer and cameras

 New and advanced CCTV systems allow businesses to track activities as they happen, whether on-site or remotely, often using internet connectivity.
 This real-time monitoring is essential for maintaining security and efficiency.
 It helps businesses quickly identify suspicious or unusual behaviour, such as unauthorised access, system malfunctions, or security threats.

 This proactive approach to security and operations helps businesses avoid costly consequences, improve safety, and ensure smooth, uninterrupted operations.
 Some CCTV can also detect potential issues early, so companies can prevent incidents before they escalate.
-For example, some security systems can instantly alert staff to unusual movements or breaches.
+For example, professional CCTV monitoring can instantly alert staff or a dedicated monitoring centre to unusual movements or breaches, allowing for a rapid response that can prevent a crime in progress.

 Evidence Collection